Alwinius/xauthbot/README.md

 ### The API

  * URL: https://xauth.ldkf.de/api.php
- * For a successful request you need the following GET parameters:
+ * For a successful request you need the following POST parameters:
     * appid - you get it the registration of your app
     * id - the user id, you get when the user returns after connecting
     * action - what you want to do with the API (see below)
-    * hash - the sha256 hash of the following data without separation between: secret (from app registration), appid, id, action - a string to hash could look like this: 6O4BZl1yj9btgqyjRFBH43username
+    * hash - the sha256 hash of the following data without separation between: secret (from app registration), appid, id, action[, mesg] - a string to hash could look like this: 6O4BZl1yj9btgqyjRFBH43username
+    * [msg - only needed if you want to send a message]

 #### Actions